willthames/ansible-review/README.md

 ## Fedora/RHEL

 ansible-review can be found: under standard Fedora repos, or under [EPEL](http://fedoraproject.org/wiki/EPEL#How_can_I_use_these_extra_packages.3F).
-To install ansible-review, use yum or dnf accordignly.
+To install ansible-review, use yum or dnf accordingly.

 ```
 yum install ansible-review